mdshady/atmosphere-docs/index.rst

 -----------
 It is **UserFriendly** because:

-	1. The High level interactions with telegram API (based on `php-telegram-bot <https://github.com/php-telegram-bot/core>`_)
+	1. The High level interactions with Telegram API (based on `php-Telegram-bot <https://github.com/php-telegram-bot/core>`_)
 	2. The Laravel-like structure (**middlewares**, **models**, **views**, etc.)
 	3. It uses Laravel **Eloquent** **ORM** (fast and clean way to deal with database)
 	4. Easy to use syntax